in Canada offers many benefits as a means of disposition. Indeed

 the more unusual when it comes to their final resting place.
 Ash

 Scattering has grown hugely as a business emerging out of the funeral industry,

 and there is now an array of ash scattering options to select from.

 From being blasted into space, made into fireworks, scattered at sea or

 by air….or just cast to the wind on your favourite spot!
-A sample
+As

 key benefits of cremation can therefore mean that choosing a cremation

 can save you money on funeral expenses, offer you greater flexibility in